icub-tech-iit/creo2urdf/README.md

 ## Assumptions & limitations

-- The assembly must only one not circular kinematic chain.
+- The assembly must contain only one non-circular kinematic chain.
 - The joints are in 0.

 ## Installation